 There are two application windows for the cohort beginning in September 2019.
-For students applying for a scholarship, the application window is now open.
-The deadline is 15 January, 2019.
+For students applying for a scholarship, the deadline is 15 January, 2019.
 All students applying before this deadline will automatically be considered for a scholarship.
 Self-paying students are invited to submit their applications from 16 January, 2019, until 15 March, 2019.

 Applications can be submitted until 12:00 CET (midday in Brussels) on the deadline day.
 No applications will be reviewed until the application window closes.
 Students who are denied admission during the scholarship window but would like to be considered for a self-paying spot can simply send us an email letting us know – there is no need to resubmit your application.

 Scholarship applicants will be notified of their admission status via email by 01 March.
 Self-paying applicants will be notified by 15 April.

 When do classes begin?

 The first semester of 4CITIES takes place in Brussels, Belgium.
 In 2019, classes will begin on Monday, 16 September.
 An information packet with all relevant details is sent to incoming 4CITIES students once all admissions decisions are finalised.

 Applying for 4CITIES is easy.
 Simply (1) register for the online application module, (2) enter the required information and upload the required documents before the application deadline, then (3) wait for our decision.
 The most time-consuming part of the process is the gathering and preparing of documents for upload, particularly the English language proficiency requirement.
 Make sure to read through the entire online application module as soon as you register, as it contains updated information not available on the website.

 Can I apply for multiple tracks (classical, research, practice)?